Thobaniw/App-Academy/README.md

-Learning javascript,HTML,Python and css and creating projects from beginner to advanced and essential frameworks
+Learning JavaScript,HTML,Python and CSS and creating projects from beginner to advanced and essential frameworks